icecube/pisa/INSTALL.md

    **If you install on the cobalts, rather use /data/user/YOURNAME/ than $HOME/ for PATH_TO_ANACONDA**

-   Note that you will also need pip and git.
-They are already installed on the cobalts, ask your local system administrator if they are not in your local machine.
+   **Note** that you will also need git.
+It is already installed on the cobalts, ask your local system administrator if it is not on your local machine.
+The other non-python requirements are listed [here](https://github.com/icecube/pisa/blob/master/INSTALL.md#required-dependencies) and should already come with the conda environment.

    Other required libraries will be installed automatically during the setup (listed in https://github.com/icecube/pisa/blob/master/setup.py).
+If something is missing, you can install it via pip afterwards.

 2. Create an environment for the installation of PISA (after activating anaconda).
 You can choose your preferred version of python >= 3.10.
 E.g. use: